 Nearly three years after its debut at Sundance, One has finally been allowed to briefly grace a few US movie screens, and if it comes to your town, I urge you to see it.
 It's a shining example of what American independent cinema is supposed to be about.
 Artful, original, and unsentimental, One might be more appropriately titled Two, focusing… read more!

-Much-hyped change of pace for Robin Williams, who plays Sy Parrish, a pathologically lonely man who works for the local SavMart (think Target) at the one-hour photo counter and who has, uh, developed an obsession with what he thinks is the, um, picture-perfect family: the Yorkins (Michael Vartan, Connie Nielsen, and Dylan Smith as their 9-year-old son).
-The Yorkins have… read more!
+Much-hyped change of pace for Robin Williams, who plays Sy Parrish, a pathologically lonely man who works for the local SavMart (think Target) at the one-hour photo counter and who has developed (sorry) an obsession with the picture-perfect (sorry again) family: the Yorkins (Michael Vartan, Connie Nielsen, and Dylan Smith as their 9-year-old son).
+The Yorkins have been bringing in… read more!

 Cult indie director Jim Jarmusch takes on the vampire genre.
 On the surface, this seems like a no-brainer: the spooky Jarmusch could almost pass for a vampire himself, and as so many of his films take place at night (or in daylight so bleak and cold that it might as well be night), their tone infused with a dispassionate coolness,… read more!

 Well-meaning tragedy that ultimately feels like propaganda, Osama is notable for being the first film made in "post-Taliban" Afghanistan.
 Marina Golbahari stars as a nameless 12-year-old girl who, in order to make money to feed her widowed mother and grandmother, must shear her long locks and pose as a boy to get work.
 It's a dangerous task that winds up… read more!

 Perhaps I was predisposed not to love this film.
 The story's setup - a repressed woman (Nicole Kidman) watching after two spooky kids in an English mansion that she believes may be haunted - feels awfully reminiscent of Henry James's classic novel The Turn of the Screw, which was adapted so memorably in one of my favorite films, 1961's The Innocents.
 A hard act to follow, to be sure.
 But the similarities end there.
 Set on Jersey… read more!